The Truth... What is it?

 THE NAMES OF THE ONLY GOD...the GOD of Abraham

 Those who say that there is no God believe so totally by faith.
 There is no evidence proving that there is no God.
-The Bible says that God's creation itself gives testimony that He exists; and believers see that evidence quite easily...because they are willing to see & acknowledge it.
+The Bible says that God's creation itself gives testimony that He exists.
+And believers see that evidence quite easily...because they are willing to see & acknowledge it.
 But, even when willing, mankind has interpreted from happenings of nature and mankind a "higher Power" as God or god(s) in extremely different ways based primarily on the fundamental operation of the ancient-to-modern-times suzerainty-concept treaty between unequals (presumed covenant between mankind and god[s]):

 1. The Greeks: gods were fickle, jealous, and often vindictive & treating of humans with malice.